ETS-Next-Gen/writing_observer/devops/tasks/README.md

 since as a research project, it's helpful to be able to `ssh` into machines, and e.g. run `Python` scripts locally.

+Whether or not we need `ansible`, `fabric`, or both is a bit of an open question.

 Where we are
 ------------